aosabook/500lines/crawler/crawler.markdown

 ## Async

-Asynchronous I/O frameworks do concurrent operations on a single thread.
-Let us find out how.
+Asynchronous I/O frameworks do concurrent operations on a single thread using *non-blocking* sockets.

-Async frameworks use *non-blocking* sockets.
 In our async crawler, we set the socket non-blocking before we begin to connect to the server:

 ```python
 sock = socket.socket()